hth/receipt-mobile/README.md

         "X-R-MAIL": "100007981713206"
     }

-###Logout user###
+###Logout user and login again###

-When user logs out, <code>X-R-AUTH</code> should be deleted.
-And user should be re-directed towards login page.
+Upon log out, <code>X-R-AUTH</code> should be deleted and <code>X-R-MAIL</code> remains intact.
+Logout action complete by re-directing user to login page.

-Different scenarios below
+Different scenarios when user tries to login again

 - If user enters correct credentials then <code>X-R-AUTH</code> should be restored and everything is available as it was before logout.
+Account remains as is with all the receipts information in the APP.

 - If user enters different credentials then existing <code>X-R-MAIL</code>, APP should drop all the tables and recreate as if the user is login for first time.
+Start with saving new <code>X-R-MAIL</code> and <code<X-R-AUTH</code>

 ###Check if user has access###